article

 Can you become a cybersecurity analyst with no experience?

-You can begin with no work experience — entry security certifications are open to beginners — but you'll need demonstrable, hands-on skills.
-"Entry-level" still means you can do the work.
+You can begin the preparation path with no cybersecurity job yet because entry security certifications are open to beginners, but BLS lists Information Security Analysts with less than 5 years of related work experience.
+Plan to prove hands-on IT or security practice; "entry-level" still means you can do the work.

 How much does a cybersecurity analyst make?